-December 31 2021 2020
+December 31 2022 2021

-Common stock \$ 69 \$ 19
+Common stock \$ 21 \$ 69

-Strategic investments, at cost 35 46
+Strategic investments, at cost 45 35

-Company-owned life insurance policies 81 77
+Company-owned life insurance policies 69 81

-Equity method investments 24 16
+Equity method investments 12 24

-\$ 209 \$ 158
+\$ 147 \$ 209

-The Company's common stock portfolio reflects investments in publicly-traded companies within the communications services sector and is valued utilizing active market prices for similar instruments.
-During the year ended December 31, 2021, the Company paid \$50 million for equity securities of NewHold Investment Corp. ("NHIC"), a special purpose acquisition company ("SPAC") that completed a business combination with Evolv Technologies, Inc. After the business combination, NHIC was renamed "Evolv Technologies Holdings, Inc." (together with its subsidiaries, "Evolv").
-During the year ended December 31, 2021, the Company recognized a loss of \$30 million in Other income (expense) related to a decrease in the fair value of the investment.
+During the year ended December 31, 2021, the Company paid \$50 million for equity securities of NewHold Investment Corp. ("NHIC"), a special purpose acquisition company (SPAC) that completed a business combination with Evolv Technologies, Inc. After the business combination, NHIC was renamed "Evolv Technologies Holdings, Inc." During the years ended December 31, 2022 and December 31, 2021, the Company recognized a loss of \$11 million and \$30 million, respectively, in Other income (expense) within the Consolidated Statements of Operations related to a decrease in the fair value of the investment.